 - Finally, you can zip-line in the old port.
 Click here for more info.

 You cannot go to Montreal and not try a poutine.
 It’s a dish that includes french fries and cheese curds topped with a brown gravy.
 It’s not the healthiest dish but since you’re in the Canadian province of Quebec, you may as well give it a try!
 La Banquise is a good place to taste a poutine!
 Moreover, they serve beers from microbreweries.
 There’s also the Poutineville chain if you want to eat a poutine.
 FYI, you can go on a historical food tour in Montreal.
 Click here for more info.
 You can also eat bagels, burgers, cheesecakes… Here’s a guide about a Montreal city tour for foodies!

 If you want to buy spirits, you won’t find any at the supermarket.
 You need to go to a SAQ store.
 Be careful, they close early (around 7pm).
 A few of them (SAQ express) close at 10pm but they have a smaller selection.
 At the supermarket, you’ll only find wine and beer.

 I think it’s enjoyable to visit Montreal.
 However, for some reason, I didn’t click with the city.
 I talked with a local who told me that apparently, Montreal is not really a city to visit, but rather a city where you live.
 Living there, you can fully enjoy its full potential.
-She may be right… If you get there in autumn, here are things to do in Montreal in the fall!
+She may be right… Moreover, it’s one of the most beautiful cities in Canada!
+If you go there in autumn, here are things to do in Montreal in the fall!